Kshy0/CaMa-Flood-GPU/README.md

 pip install -e .
 ```

-This command installs the `CMF_GPU` package in editable mode, along with its required dependencies such as `netCDF4`, `omegaconf`, `ipykernel`, and others.
+This command installs the `CMF_GPU` package in editable mode, along with its required dependencies such as `netCDF4`, `omegaconf`, `h5py`, and others.

 ---